spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05.5-cox-edge/20-create-cox-cluster.md

     - Cloud Account: Select your Cox Edge account.

 6. Select a cluster profile that is compatible with Cox Edge.
-If you need guidance in creating a cluster profile, check out the [Creating Cluster Profiles](/cluster-profiles/task-define-profile) guide.
+If you need guidance creating a cluster profile, check out the [Creating Cluster Profiles](/cluster-profiles/task-define-profile) guide.

 7. Review the cluster profile and all of its manifest files.
-Select **Next** to continue.
+Click **Next** to continue.

-8. Fill out the inputs fields and select **Next**.
+8. Fill out the following input fields and select **Next**.
     - SSH Keys: Select an SSH key pair or create a new key pair.
-    - Load Balancer PoP: The location of where you want to deploy the cluster compute resources.
+    - Load Balancer PoP: The location where you want to deploy the cluster compute resources.
     - Organization: The Cox Edge organization to target for the deployment.
     - Environment:  The Cox Edge environment to deploy the compute resources.
-    - Update worker pools in parallel: Toggle this checkbox if you wish to update worker pool nodes in parallel.
+    - Update worker pools in parallel: Enable this checkbox if you wish to update worker pool nodes in parallel.

-9. Fill out the input fields for both the **master-pool** and the **worker-pool** and select **Next**.
+9. Fill out the input fields for both the **master-pool** and the **worker-pool**.
+Click **Next** when you are done.
     #### Master Pool configuration:
-    - Allow worker capability: Toggle this checkbox to allow the control plane node to handle workloads.
+    - Allow worker capability: Enable this checkbox to allow the control plane node to handle workloads.
     - Additional Labels: Add Kubernetes values to the cluster.
-    - Taints: Toggle to enable taint.
+    - Taints: Toggle on to enable taint.
 If enabled, you will have the option to specify the taint label.
     - Cloud Configuration:
         - Deployment Name: The name to assign the Cox Edge deployment.
         - PoP: The Cox Edge location to target.